4 Ways to Get Unfollowed On Your Social Media—How To Avoid It

 How To Fix It

 If you feel like you’ve lost yourself when it comes to your social media personality, take a brief hiatus.
 Delay posting while you sit down and reexamine who you are and how you want your audience to perceive you.
-Use your mission statement as a filter in which you run all of your posts through.
-If your post doesn’t reflect the style and values on your company, don’t post it.
+Use your mission statement as a filter through which you run all of your posts.
+If your post doesn’t reflect the style and values of your company, don’t post it.
 People respect authenticity, and will quickly see through a facade.

 Why businesses have a social media account and don’t interact with or respond to their followers is something we will never truly understand.
 Yes, life gets busy, but the whole point of social media is to connect with the audience!
 Almost 25% of people surveyed in the Sprout Social report listed “not responding to messages” as the number one reason they unfollow a business.
 Posts that spark a conversation are like gold for a small business.
 To get multiple people talking about your product or service in a public forum is an excellent form of free advertising, and if a company chooses to stay out of the conversation, they’re intentionally choosing to lose customers.
 Each comment or message is an opportunity to show a potential customer your personality and inform them about what you have to offer.
 If they reach out multiple times and get no response, chances are they’ll unfollow pretty quick and go to the competitor who will make them feel heard and appreciated